clawpack/doc/doc/googleearth_plotting.rst

   visualization in Google Earth.
 With this set to `True`, all titles, axes labels, colorbars and tick marks will be suppressed.
 Default : `False`.

-.. attribute:: kml_use_for_initial_view : boolean

-  Set to `True` if this figure should be used to determine the initial camera position in Google Earth.
-The initial camera position will be centered over this figure, and at an elevation equal to approximately twice the width of the figure, in meters.

 .. attribute:: kml_xlimits : [longitude_min, longitude_max]

   Longitude range used to place PNG figure on Google Earth. *This setting will override